Gluttony

 Gluttony (gula, derived from the Latin gluttire meaning 'to gulp down or swallow') means over-indulgence and over-consumption of anything to the point of waste.

 In Christianity, it is considered a sin if the excessive desire for food leads to a lack of control over one's relation with food or harms the body.
 Some Christian denominations consider gluttony one of the seven deadly sins.
+The concept of gluttony also has a broader definition within Christianity, where it is categorized into five distinct traits.

 Etymology

-In Deut 21:20 and Proverbs 23:21, it is זלל.
+In Deuteronomy 21:20 and Proverbs 23:21, it is זלל.
 The Gesenius Entry (lower left word) has indications of "squandering" and "profligacy" (waste).

-In Matthew 11:19 and Luke 7:34, it is φαγος (phagos transliterated character for character).
+In Matthew 11:19 and Luke 7:34, it is φαγος (phagos).
 The LSJ Entry is tiny, and only refers to one external source, Zenobius Paroemiographus 1.73.
-The word could mean merely 'an eater', since φαγω means 'eat'.
+The word could mean merely 'an eater', since φαγω (phagō) means 'eat'.

 In religion

 Judaism

 Rambam, for example, prohibits excessive eating and drinking in Hilchot De'ot (e.g., halachot 1:4, 3:2, 5:1).
 The Chofetz Chaim (Yisrael Meir Kagan) prohibits gluttony on the basis of Leviticus 19:26, in Sefer Ha-Mitzvot Ha-Katzar (Prohibition #106).